awiesmulla/pointcloud-semantic-segmentation/Road_segmentation/SSGV3/README.md

 # SqueezeSegV3: Spatially-Adaptive Convolution for Efficient Point-Cloud Segmentation

-This repository contains a Pytorch implementation of SqueezeSegV3, a state-of-the-art model for LiDAR segmentation.
-The framework of our SqueezeSegV3 can be found below:
+This repository contains a Pytorch implementation of modified SqueezeSegV3, a state-of-the-art model for LiDAR segmentation.
+The framework of our algorithm can be found below:

 <p align="center">
     <img src="./figure/framework.png"/ width="750">